SocXplore/ISOLAX-AI-Driven-Endpoint-Isolation-and-Security/README.md

 ## About
 <!--Detailed Description about the project-->
-ISOLAX is a cloud-driven endpoint isolation and monitoring platform built to enhance cybersecurity incident handling.
-Traditional SOC workflows require multiple tools for remote investigation, isolation, and forensic data retrieval, which often results in delays and operational complexity.
+ISOLAX is a AI-driven endpoint isolation and monitoring platform built to enhance cybersecurity incident handling.
+Traditional SOC workflows require multiple tools for remote investigation, isolation, forensic data retrieval, and threat analysis, which often results in delays and operational complexity.

 This project introduces a lightweight Go-based endpoint agent and a centralized web dashboard, enabling analysts to remotely view live screens, browse file systems, execute shell commands, inspect processes, and instantly isolate compromised endpoints through automated OS-native firewall controls.

+In addition, ISOLAX integrates an AI-powered threat detection engine that analyzes running processes, generates real-time security alerts, and supports automated isolation for high-confidence threats.
+This intelligent layer enhances detection accuracy and reduces manual analysis time for SOC analysts.

 By using encrypted polling-based communication, ISOLAX works reliably across NAT networks, restrictive firewalls, and diverse operating environments—making it suitable for enterprise SOC teams, cybersecurity labs, and remote forensic investigations.